 I often work with Christians who are wondering what being a Christian really means and whether or not there is any relevance to that phrase in today’s world.

-For those who call Jesus their Lord, we explore Jesus’ invitation to grow up.
+For those who call Jesus either Guru or Lord, we explore Jesus’ invitation to grow up.
 To grow in Faith means that we are called to help usher in Heaven on Earth by loving God, Neighbor, and Self (Rabbi Jesus most important instruction).
 We do this by first discerning, with Spirit’s help areas of strength and areas that need to stretch and grow.

 You may have been helped by your faith, wounded by your faith, or questioning your faith.
 Wherever you are at this point in your life, the God of perfect LOVE is already there.